CSCI 352

 Coursework

 If you would like to improve an assignment after it has been graded and improve your grade, you may revise and resubmit the assignment until you do.
-There is no deadline for resubmitted assignments.
+This must be within two weeks of receiving feedback.
+If you need more than two weeks, you must schedule a meeting with me to discuss your reasons for the delay.

 Discussions